-\paragraph{Exponential and Report-Noisy-Max Mechanisms} The exponential mechanism~\cite{dwork2006calibrating} is another standard DP mechanism that satisfies $\varepsilon$-DP, but is known to also satisfy a tighter guarantee of $\frac{1}{8}\varepsilon^2$-zCDP~\cite{cesar2021bounding}.
-Although there exist characterizations of exponential mechanism in terms of GDP for certain configurations~\cite{gopi2022private}, and this mechanism does not catastrophically fail, it remains an open problem to see if closed-form expressions for its GDP, trade-off function, or privacy profile exist in general.
-The exponential mechanism is a special case of Report-Noisy-Max (RNM) mechanism~\cite{dwork2014algorithmic}, which is used, e.g., in the PATE DP learning framework~\cite{papernot2018scalable,papernot2017semi}.
-Similarly, GDP, trade-off function, or privacy profile characterizations of general RNM mechanisms remain an open problem.
+\paragraph{Report-Noisy-Max Mechanisms} The exponential mechanism is a special case of the Report-Noisy-Max (RNM) mechanism~\cite{dwork2014algorithmic}.
+This mechanism is used, e.g., in the PATE DP learning framework~\cite{papernot2018scalable,papernot2017semi}.
+It remains an open problem if a closed form GDP, trade-off function, or privacy profile characterization exists for the general RNM mechanism.

 \paragraph{Smooth Sensitivity and Propose-Test-Release} Frameworks such as smooth sensitivity~\cite{nissim2007smooth} and Propose-Test-Release (PTR)~\cite{dwork2006calibrating} only have known analyses in terms of pure or approximate DP.
-Obtaining an analysis in terms of GDP, trade-off curves, or privacy profiles for these mechanisms or their variants, is an open question.
+Obtaining an analysis in terms of trade-off curves or privacy profiles for these mechanisms or their variants, is an open question.